Statistics Isle of Man

 Census and Population

-Statistics Isle of Man is responsible for undertaking and producing the results of the Island’s census.
+Statistics Isle of Man is responsible for undertaking and producing the results of the Island's census and, since 2023, providing annual population estimates and projections.
 The Island has undertaken a regular 10 year census since 1929 and introduced an interim census at the five year interval in 1966.

 The census provides detailed information about the population of the Island, including the general population, the economically active and employed population and households on the Island.